As always, thank you for supporting The Cutting Room Floor on Patreon!

 Gameplay Balance

-In the English versions, the Life spell instantly kills non-undead enemies.
-In the Japanese version, it instantly kills undead enemies.
+In the US version, the Life spell instantly kills non-undead enemies.
+In the Japanese and European versions, it instantly kills undead enemies.

 - Pages missing developer references